zoniaramirez/e-commerce-back-end/README.md

 # E-Commerce Back End

 This E-Commerce Back End application was created using the latest technologies.
-Using the latest technologies will allow an internet retail company compete with other e-commerce companies.
+Using the latest technologies will allow an internet retail company to compete with other e-commerce companies in the marker.

 ## Description